-Virtual@APS is different from our K-12 Virtual Learning Program during the 2021-22 school year.
+Virtual@APS is different from our K-12 Virtual Learning Program.
 Please visit the VLP site for more information on that program.

 Arlington Public Schools Virtual@APS, Arlington Public Schools’ virtual learning program, began by offering one locally produced course in 1993.
-Today, APS Virtual Learning has grown to support many classes and over 2,000 students, providing a combination of locally produced classes taught by master teachers from Arlington and completely virtual courses provided by other nationally recognized.
+Today, APS Virtual Learning has grown to support many classes and over 5,000 students.
+Participating students are offered choices between locally produced classes taught by master teachers from Arlington or those taught entirely in a virtual instructional setting through an approved third-party vendor.
 Virtual@APS supports initiatives and curricula that offer students, staff and community the opportunity to participate in courses and professional development.

 How to be a Successful Virtual/Online Student